 Ability to Keep Residents Mobile

-This tells you the percentage of residents that remained mobile levels over time.
-Optimizing mobility is often a good sign for residents' health.
+This tells you the percent of residents that remained mobile levels over time.
+Optimizing mobility is often a great sign for residents' well-being.

-This tells you the number of hospitalizations per thousand days of patient care.
-There is a correlation between keeping patients out of the hospital and the quality of long-term care.
+This is the number of times residents are hospitalized per 1,000 days of care.
+There is a correlation between reduced hospitalizations and the overall quality of nursing home care.

 Short-term Care: Rehospitalizations

-In Correctionville Specialty Care, 20.59 Percentage of Residents Rehospitalized
+In Correctionville Specialty Care, 19.44% of Residents Rehospitalized

 Short-term Care: Facilitates Functional Improvement